cef1911/Twitter_Search_Sentiment_Analysis/README.md

 I also created some data visualizations of the Sentiment Analysis using Power BI and Matplotlib.

-Feel free to connect with me on Linkedin or Discord
+Feel free to connect with me on Linkedin or Discord or my blog Frankly Data

 https://www.linkedin.com/in/christopherefranklin/